 Hilary P. Gerzhoy

-Hilary Gerzhoy is an associate with the law firm of Harris, Wiltshire & Grannis LLP, where she practices complex commercial litigation and general litigation in federal and state courts across the country.
+Hilary Gerzhoy is an associate with the law firm of Harris, Wiltshire & Grannis LLP, where she focuses on complex civil litigation, white-collar criminal defense, government investigations, and legal ethics and malpractice.

 Ms. Gerzhoy represents plaintiffs and defendants in civil and criminal litigation matters.
 At the district court level, Ms. Gerzhoy has represented clients through all stages of litigation from the initial complaint through discovery and trial.
 At the appellate level, Ms. Gerzhoy has delivered oral argument and drafted merits briefs in state and federal courts of appeals.